-If you have gone shopping for a web application recently, you would have noticed how a majority of them talk about the all-conquering dashboard.
-This is all a part of their attempts to lure you – and not without good reason.
-A dashboard is your access to everything you have hired that app to do.
-Furthermore, a good html5 dashboard is an easy-to-grip one.
+If you’ve recently gone looking for a web application, you’ve probably noticed that the majority of them talk about the all-powerful dashboard.
+This is all part of their strategy to entice you, and it’s not without reason.
+A dashboard gives you access to everything that the app has been hired to do.
+Furthermore, a good HTML5 dashboard is one that is simple to use.

 What makes a good dashboard, you ask?
 A lot of things, and then some more.
-But fundamentally, users want their dashboards to be clean, provide contexts like targets and benchmarks and be customizable.
-And in this post, we will take you through five web apps whose dashboards we find highly inspiring.
+However, users fundamentally want their dashboards to be clean, provide contexts such as targets and benchmarks, and be customizable.
+And in this post, we’ll walk you through five web apps whose dashboards we think are particularly inspiring.

 ClickTale is a Web Analytics tool that provides businesses with insights into their customers’ online behavior to optimize website performance, improve usability, and dramatically increase conversion rates.

 Their dashboard shows the most critical components upfront — Heatmaps, Search Recordings, Visitor Recordings, Conversion Funnel, and Visitor Geolocations.
 Then, you can drill down into any of them for a closer look.

 Please take careful notice of the descriptive caption and y-axis label.

 Fitbit is a pedometer that measures personal data such as the number of steps walked, distance traveled, calories burned, and quality of sleep.
 Then, it puts them together on a dashboard that becomes your stay-fit monitor.

 The dashboard shows a breakdown of your activity and sleep patterns, compares it to the ideal numbers, and then awards badges if you have done well.
 Here’s a part of the dashboard.

 Showing the activity as a percentage of the goal reached pushes you to complete it.

 Similarly, it adds more context to your sleep pattern by sharing info about your overall sleep efficiency.

 Sprout Social is a social media management software that helps businesses manage and understand the engagement of their social presence across Twitter, Facebook, LinkedIn, and more.